 SoFi offers some of the best rates and terms on the market. ...
 Read More

-Fixed rates from 5.99% APR to 17.88% APR (with AutoPay).
-Variable rates from 6.49% APR to 14.70% APR (with AutoPay).
-SoFi rate ranges are current as of November 4, 2019 and are subject to change without notice.
-Not all rates and amounts available in all states.
-See Personal Loan eligibility details.
+Fixed rates from 5.99% APR to 21.16% (with AutoPay).
+SoFi rate ranges are current as of January 30, 2020 and are subject to change without notice.
+See APR examples and terms.
 Not all applicants qualify for the lowest rate.
-If approved for a loan, to qualify for the lowest rate, you must have a responsible financial history and meet other conditions.
-Your actual rate will be within the range of rates listed above and will depend on a variety of factors, including evaluation of your credit worthiness, years of professional experience, income and other factors.
-See APR examples and terms.
-Interest rates on variable rate loans are capped at 14.95%.
-Lowest variable rate of 6.49% APR assumes current 1-month LIBOR rate of 1.81% plus 3.08% margin minus 0.25% AutoPay discount.
-For the SoFi variable rate loan, the 1-month LIBOR index will adjust monthly and the loan payment will be re-amortized and may change monthly.
-APRs for variable rate loans may increase after origination if the LIBOR index increases.
-The SoFi 0.25% AutoPay interest rate reduction requires you to agree to make monthly principal and interest payments by an automatic monthly deduction from a savings or checking account.
+If approved for a loan, to qualify for the lowest rate, you must have excellent credit and meet other conditions.
+Your actual rate will be within the range of rates listed above and will depend on a variety of factors, including credit score, credit usage and history, years of experience, our ability to verify your income and employment and other factors.
+The SoFi 0.25% AutoPay interest rate reduction applies if you make monthly principal and interest payments by an automatic monthly deduction from a savings or checking account.
 The benefit will discontinue and be lost for periods in which you do not pay by automatic deduction from a savings or checking account.
+AutoPay is not required to obtain a loan.

 All rates, terms, and figures are subject to change by the lender without notice.
 For the most up-to-date information, visit the lender's website directly.
 To check the rates and terms you qualify for, SoFi conducts a soft credit pull that will not affect your credit score.
 However, if you choose a product and continue your application, we will request your full credit report from one or more consumer reporting agencies, which is considered a hard credit pull.